Holding Retailers Responsible for Dangerous Products

 - Post-recall notification to previous purchasers was inadequate

-Walmart is not merely a shelf-space provider.
-The company selected which products to carry, set pricing, promoted fire pits in seasonal displays, and controlled product descriptions on Walmart.com.
-When customers buy from Walmart, they may reasonably rely on Walmartās role in offering the product for sale, which can carry legal significance.
+Walmart does more than provide shelf space.
+The company selects which products to carry, sets pricing, promotes fire pits in seasonal displays, and controls product descriptions on Walmart.com.
+When customers buy from Walmart, they reasonably rely on the company’s role in offering the product for sale.

 Understanding Flame Jetting and Invisible Fire Hazards